jaywayawyaj/CV/README.md

 <h2 align="center">Background</h2>

-After years of creating and working out problems in the rock climbing industry, I felt like a new challenge and development really stood out to me.
+I am a full-stack developer.
+After years of creating and working out problems in the rock climbing industry, I felt like a new challenge.
 I love the process of having an end goal in mind, considering possible solutions and creating the best one.
 I love to learn new tricks every day.

-As of October 2018 I embarked on a 16 week Boot Camp at [Makers Academy](https://makers.tech/) to immerse myself in a full stack web development course.
+As of October 2018 I embarked on a 16 week Boot Camp at [Makers Academy](https://makers.tech/) to immerse myself in a full-stack web development course.
 I set out to learn as much as I could about professional coding, industry best practice and building projects in groups and individually.
 This first step of my journey into software development has left me well equipped and eager to learn more.

 <h2 align="center">Projects</h2>